Fraud Detection Summary

 Real-Time Fraud Prevention

-Interceptd offers seventeen custom fraud detection alarms to identify fraudulent activity prior to the click reaching the Google Play or Apple App stores.
+Interceptd offers seventeen custom fraud detection alarms to identify fraudulent activity prior to the click reaching the Google Play or App Store.
 We redirect clicks and install postbacks blocking fraudulent installs and activity.

 Interceptd’s proprietary technology keeps fraudulent installs out and allows high-quality users in.
 You can discover a renewed confidence in your app-install marketing campaigns thanks to our deterministic and probabilistic fraud detections algorithms.